nishantu1090/TravelCan/README.md

 # Steps to run the application
 1. Run on Web:
-    Execute the command: Ionic serve
+    Execute the command: Ionic serve or Ionic serve --lab
 2. To run on Android:
     Execute the following commands:
       a>Ionic build<br/>